JohnHeitmann/rfcs/text/1619-relative-links.md

 Everything after the `::/` remains intact and appears raw in the resulting HTML.
 It's legal and even advisable to link to supplemental documentation-- for example linking to the rust book from libstd-- using this syntax.
 It's not just for rust items.

-The hoedown parser we use supports extending the link processing.
-It also supports parsing the leading colon correctly.
+The hoedown parser we use supports link processing extensions.
+It also handles the leading colon correctly.

-The spelling `::` part of the spelling was chosen since `::` already means module root.
+The `::` part of the spelling was chosen since `::` already means module root.
 The `/` part of the spelling was chosen to allow for future enhancements (not proposed here) that might allow for more of the rust item name. e.g. `::std::cmp::Ord` as a link.

 # Drawbacks
 [drawbacks]: #drawbacks

 This is not the best possible solution.
 The best solution to this problem would be to encode the semantic meaning of the link directly at the link location, and leaving HTML href creation entirely to the processor.
 For example:

-> The :{rdoc=std::cmp::Ord} trait is the grooviest trait there is!
+> The :rust{std::cmp::Ord} trait is the grooviest trait there is!

 as opposed to what this RFC proposes: